ace-diff/ace-diff/README.md

 ## Ace-diff

+*** THIS IS STILL IN DEV (March 17th, 2015) ***

-This is a wrapper for [Ace Editor](http://ace.c9.io/) to provide a 2-panel diffing/merging tool that visualizes differences in two documents and allows users to copy changes from one doc to the other.
-You've seen it a billion times; this is an Ace Editor-compatible one. :)
+This is a wrapper for [Ace Editor](http://ace.c9.io/) to provide a 2-panel diffing/merging tool that visualizes differences in two documents and allows users to copy changes from to the other.
+If you're a develoiper, you've seen it a billion times; this is one for Ace Editor. :)

 It's built on top of the excellent, but appallingly-named [google-diff-match-patch](https://code.google.com/p/google-diff-match-patch/) library (*buuuurn*).
 That lib handles the hard part: the computation of the document diffs.
-AceDiff just converts that raw diff info into an visual representation on the screen.
+AceDiff just visualizes that information as line-diffs in the editors.

 ### Dependencies

-- Ace Editor 1.1.8 or later (probably works on older version, but I haven't confirmed)
+- Ace Editor 1.1.8 or later (probably works on older versions, but I haven't confirmed)
 - google-diff-match-patch (20121119 or later)